 How Close to Pavement to plant bamboo

-Careful when planting bamboo garden screening, especially near patios and pavements.
+Careful when growing bamboo screening near patios and pavements.
 Unlike the compacted building structures, some patios and pavements laid with sand do not stand a chance against the invasive rhizome’s tips.

 The bamboo tips will invade the tiny gaps between the blocks, force their way through the pavement blocks and spread very quickly.
 The best protection is to create a barrier using root barriers.
 Alternatively, dig a small trench or build a raised base (bed).